Bakoon Productsof the half-size amplifier series fromPhono equalizer amplifier EQA-5640The latest MK4 has arrived! !

 https://www.exclusive-audio.jp/shop/products/detail.php?product_id=589

-CAP-1004The major differences are the high quality of each component, the analog power supply and SATRI-LINK of a large capacity toroidal transformer, six gain settings that are compatible with a wide range of MM/MC cartridges, and the Bakuon original casing.
+CAP-1004The major differences are the higher quality of each component, the large-capacity toroidal transformer analog power supply and SATRI-LINK, 6-stage gain settings that are widely compatible with MM/MC cartridges, and Bakun's original casing.

-Looking at the old equalizer curves, the record industry until the 1950s was a mixture of various equalizer curves in addition to the RIAA curve, the current standard equalizer curve.
+To review old equalizer curves, the record industry up until the 1950s had a mixture of various equalizer curves in addition to the current standard equalizer curve, the RIAA curve.

-At the time, each record company set the standard for equalizer curves, and even for the same company, it may differ depending on the recording age.
+Each record company at the time set their own standards for equalizer curves, and even within the same company, the standards could differ depending on the year of recording.

-So, let's unify the equalizer curve so that everyone can listen to records with proper sound without worry (probably), and is now unified by the Recording Association of America (RIAA). .
+So, it was decided (I think) that the equalizer curve should be unified so that everyone can listen to records with proper sound without hesitation, and now it is unified by the Recording Industry Association of America (RIAA). .

-EQA-5640MK4This is an equalizer amplifier with six curves: the current standard RIAA and the typical old equalizer curve NAB, COLUMBIA, FFRR, AES, and OLD RCA.
+EQA-5640MK4This is an equalizer amplifier equipped with six types of equalizer curves: the current standard RIAA and the representative older curves NAB, COLUMBIA, FFRR, AES, and OLD RCA.

-By using these six different equalizer curves, you can enjoy the original sound of your latest records and vintage discs! !
-This is the item.
+By switching between these six types of equalizer curves, you can enjoy both the latest records and your vintage discs in their original sound!!

-For example, I have discovered that The Astrud Gilberto Album, which was recorded at RCA Studio in 1965, has much better sound and sound when listened to it at RCA than when listened to it at RIAA.
+for example, The Astrud Gilberto Album recorded at RCA Studio in 1965 sounds much better in terms of sound expansion and resonance when listening with the RCA curve rather than RIAA.

 Click here for the product page